citp/privacy-policy-historical/m/me/med/medicareaustralia.gov.au.md

 ## Your privacy

 As a general rule, we do not collect personal information* about you when you visit our site.
 You can generally visit our site without telling us who you are or revealing other personal information*, unless you choose to provide such information to us.

+No attempt will be made to identify you or your browsing activities except where we are required to do so by law.

+## Collection of your personal information*

 The information we receive depends on what you do when visiting our site.
 If you visit our site to read or download information, we record the following:

   * Your server's address.
   * The name of the top level domain from which you access the Internet (for example, .gov, .com, .edu, .org, .au, .nz etc).